sritee/Monte-Carlo-Tree-Search/README.md

 - Supports replanning for receding horizon control.
 - Simple and Stand-alone.

+## Tested on

+- CartPole-v1, FrozenLake8x8, intersection-v0 (from highway_env), Taxi-v0

 ## TODO

 - Reset tree statistics/visits on stepping the tree.